kyma-project/istio/README.md

    kubectl label namespace kyma-system istio-injection=enabled --overwrite
    ```

 2. Install the latest version of Istio Operator and Istio CustomResourceDefinition.
-You can either install the standard version or the experimental version.
+You can install either the standard or experimental version.

    - To install the standard version, run:
       ```bash